sungsoo-ahn/2025/_posts/2025-04-28-where-are-we-getting-our-environments-from.md

 Should Rich Sutton's bitter lesson confine us to not use our knowledge of the processes that shaped the world to become what it is today?

 ## Motivation to directly try neural dynamics

+Dynamics, Agents, Life, Intelligence, and Technology are all similar in how they are just different transition kernels with the world.
+Where they differ is implicitly in how hard it is to randomly find them, and perhaps how stable and effective they are in presence of the others.

 In some sense life evolved from some set of interaction principles (physics) on basic building blocks (atoms/protons neutrons electrons/quarks) to essentially have reproducing living things.
 These living things have become regular users of some large scale stable equilibria/processes over these building blocks that we term technologies (e.g. the bonding of atoms into ionic/covalent/metallic compounds, the conversion of water to ice, the concentration differences of ions driving biological processes over membranes, DNA replication, creating fire, humans as an organism, pulleys, levers, Archimedean contraptions, metallurgy, axes, catapults, gunpowder, buildings, steam engines, cars, planes, computers, AI, etc.).
 Note that it becomes to distinguish between technology, nature, and the lifeforms that interact with them under this categorization.